alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_04/04_09_JS_OOP/04-064/04-064_JS_Instantiating_OOP.md

 ## 1. Class Definition

-Classes in JavaScript serve as blueprints for creating objects.
+Classes in JavaScript serve as **blueprints for creating objects**.
 They encapsulate:

 - **Properties** (data/state)